^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Mineral deposits on the teeth are a big problem for pets.
+Mineral deposits on teeth are a big problem for pets.
 In addition, the presence of tartar can provoke other serious complications.
 Therefore, constant and thorough care of the dog's mouth is extremely important.

-The main causes of calculus in dogs:
+The main causes of tartar in dogs:

-• presence of permanent plaque;
+• the presence of permanent dental plaque;

 • absence of solid elements in everyday food (bones, cartilage, etc.);

-The tartar develops gradually, eventually affecting the surrounding tissues.
+Tartar develops gradually, eventually affecting surrounding tissues.

 Symptoms